mfkiwl/SPP_Qt/README.md

 # SPP_Qt
 pseudorange single point positioning， only use GPS.
-Built by QT
+Build by QT